coprl/foo_presenter_plugin/README.md

 ### Event Action Data

-An actionJs from the Presenter Object Model (POM) is sent to a ruby method during template expansion.
+An action_foo from the Presenter Object Model (POM) is sent to a ruby method during template expansion.
-You are able to then setup any data that you want passed to your actionJs javascript method.
+You are able to then setup any data that you want passed to your action_foo javascript method.
-It expects you will return an array with a type that matches your event actionJs presenter type.
+It expects you will return an array with a type that matches your event action_foo presenter type.
 The rest is up to you.

     module WebClientActions
-      def action_data_bar(actionJs, _parent_id, *)
+      def action_data_foo_action(action, _parent_id, *)
-        # Type, URL, Options, Params (passed into javascript event/actionJs classes)
+        # Type, URL, Options, Params (passed into javascript event/action_foo classes)
-        [actionJs.type, actionJs.url, actionJs.options.to_h, actionJs.attributes.to_h]
+        [action.type, action.url, action.options.to_h, action.attributes.to_h]
       end
     end

 Example Javascript method (typically rendered by a template triggered by the render_foo method above):

     <script>
-      function actionJs(_options, params, _event) {
+      function action_foo(_options, params, _event) {
         // Reload iFrame: https://stackoverflow.com/questions/86428/what-s-the-best-way-to-reload-refresh-an-iframe
         document.getElementById('random_fact').src += '';
-        return {actionJs: 'actionJs', content: {data: params.text}, statusCode: 200};
+        return {action: 'action_foo', content: {data: params.text}, statusCode: 200};
       }
     </script>

-Event actionJs WebClient methods must return a Javascript Object with the properties `actionJs`, `content` and `statusCode`.
+Event action_foo WebClient methods must return a Javascript Object with the properties `action`, `content` and `statusCode`.

 ## WebClient Javascript Interface